Highlights from Announcements 4/6/20

 - Live webinar and recording for Panopto that address how to create recorded lectures for students, recording presentations with Canvas, editing recordings, and making recordings available to students

-- Live webinar and recording for Zoom that address how to hold live meetings with students, scheduling a Zoom session, using Zoom breakout rooms, screen sharing and using the whiteboard feature, saving session recordings (from CIT), and scheduling Zoom office hours
+- Live webinar and recording for Zoom that address how to hold live meetings with students, scheduling a Zoom session, using Zoom breakout rooms, screen sharing and using the whiteboard feature, saving session recordings, and scheduling Zoom office hours

 - Live webinar and recording for Canvas that address the basics of Canvas functions, uploading and organizing course materials, communicating and interacting with students, and Canvas tutorials